 Wake Tech is committed to providing students with the online technology and resources they need for academic success in an online environment.
 As a nationally-recognized leader in online education, Wake Tech offers unparalleled e-learning and technology support to help students reach their goals and advance up the educational ladder into local employment and economic opportunities.

-- Wake Tech students enrolled in six or more credit hours eligible for Title IV financial aid may apply for a Digital Wake Scholarship of up to $1,000 to support their technology hardware and Internet access costs.
+- Wake Tech students enrolled in six or more credit hours eligible for Title IV financial aid may apply for emergency aid of up to $500 to support their technology hardware and Internet access costs.

 - Eligible students, including those who do not receive Title IV financial aid, may apply for a laptop computer with software supports for their educational programs.
 (These students must be residents of Wake County or work for a Wake County employer and be enrolled in at least six credit hours in a degree program, the College and Career Readiness program or the TechHire partnership with the Capital Area Workforce Development Board.)